Redislabs-Solution-Architects/active-geo-replication-demo/README.md

 **Introduction**

 For the active geo replication demo, we will:
-Deploy 2 ACRE clusters one each in East US and Central US, https://github.com/bestarch/re-aa Deploy a sample user profile application built on Python, Flask, Bootstrap on VMs in each of these regions. https://github.com/bestarch/user-profile/tree/main
+* Deploy 2 ACRE clusters one each in East US and Central US.
+For this demo, I have used these Terraform scripts: https://github.com/bestarch/re-aa
+* Deploy a sample user profile application built on Python, Flask, Bootstrap on VMs in each of these regions.
+The application is present here: https://github.com/bestarch/user-profile

 **Reference architecture**
 The reference architecture looks something like this: